webplatform/docs/css/properties/animation-iteration-count/index.md

 |LiveURL=[http://robertnyman.com/2010/05/06/css3-animations/ Robert Nyman's examples]
 }}{{Single Example
 |Language=CSS
-|Description=A ''pulse'' animation that simultaneously shrinks and dims an icon.
-Setting the iteration-count to '''infinite''' repeats it indefinitely.
+|Description=A repeating pulse animation that shrinks and dims an element, then restores it.
+Change the iteration-count from ''infinite'' to a number to see the effect.
 |Code=div.selected {
     animation-name: pulse;
     animation-duration: 1s;